Clinamenic/Open-Mutualism-Guild/content/exeunt/Undercapital Redux.md

 author: Exeunt
 date: 2025-04-05
 ---
+# Undercapital *Redux*: Economic Design 'Underneath the World'

 *Sous le monde réel, il existe un monde idéal, qui se montre resplendissant à l’œil de ceux que des méditations graves ont accoutumés à voir dans les choses plus que les choses.*
 - **Victor Hugo**

 ***Undualing** is a means of preparing ground.*
 - **Austin Wade Smith**

-# Undercapital Redux
-## Economic Design 'Underneath the World'
+---

-### Protocol Undergrounds and the Force of the Virtual
+## Protocol Undergrounds and the Force of the Virtual

 Our project at OPRG began (and remains) an investigation into a structural analogy between open protocols of the web and the open cultural and technical protocols that drive and sustain underground cultures.
 That research is fundamentally mechanistic: despite its journeying into provocatively illegible corridors [1] - s&m dungeons, underground free parties, LSD - it was never intended to be a mysterian project.
 On the contrary, just as our friends in web3 have demystified money as a sacred category and brought it down to the plane of technical tweaking and practical revision, the protocol undergrounds are characterized by non-mysterian, empirical engagement with forces that often rule institutions from a hidden seat.

 The variations of [this model](https://grattoncourses.wordpress.com/wp-content/uploads/2012/11/structure-sign-and-play-in-the-human-sciences-derrida.pdf) are many.
 If sex and libidinous power go unspoken in institutional settings, underground critique suggests, it only underwrites the extent to which they often dictate institutional behavior.
 Schools, offices and prisons pretend a neutral non-aesthetic that barely conceals the [great aesthetic power](https://www.amazon.com/Symbolic-Misery-1-Hyperindustrial-Epoch/dp/0745652654) of those settings.
 Messy vibes and extitutional forces prevail - all the more readily when their privilege is concealed.
 The task of the underground, free from the compulsions of institutional life, the positivistic grammars that are so often used to obfuscate a fundamental relationship of control and extraction, is to *materialize* and ***democratize*** these forces.
 Replacing the anti-empiricism of institutional protocols, the open protocols that animate the undergrounds are *realist*, even and especially if in some conditions that means commerce with dimensions of reality that are, to borrow a phrase, "real but not actual."
 [2]